flecsi/flecsi/doc/sphinx/src/tutorial/flaxpy.rst

 FLAXPY is based on the ``user`` topology, so named because it is arguably the simplest topology that behaves as a user would expect.
 It is essentially a 1-D vector of user-defined *fields* with no support for ghost cells.
-All topologies specify the type of a *coloring*, which is additional run-time data the topology needs to produce a concrete data structure.
-A specialization must define a ``color`` method that accepts whatever parameters make sense for that specialization and returns a topology-specific ``coloring``.
+All topologies specify a ``coloring`` type, which represents additional run-time data the topology needs to produce a concrete data structure.
+A specialization must define a ``color`` member function that accepts whatever parameters make sense for that specialization and returns a ``coloring``.
 The ``user`` topology defines its ``coloring`` type as a ``std::vector<std::size_t>`` that represents the number of vector indices to assign to each *color*.
-(One can think of a color as being like an MPI rank: a globally unique identifier for a unit of computation.)  ``user`` does not require that the specialization provide any compile-time information, but most other topologies do.
+(A color is a unit of data upon which a point task operates.)
+``user`` does not require that the specialization provide any compile-time information, but most other topologies do.

 For FLAXPY we divide the indices as equally as possible among colors.
 The following helper function, still within the ``flaxpy`` namespace,